 Update (July 2023) - The Kennel Club are currently reviewing the entirety of Breed Watch, and have taken a number of recommendations to the Board.
 Following approval, these recommendations will begin to be implemented from January 2024.

-Table 7: Percentage of Miniature Wire Haired Dachshunds exhibited at dog shows with points of concern for 2018 - 2023.
-The points with an asterisk next to them indicate concerns reported by judges which are not listed for the breed.
+Table 7: Percentage of Long Haired Dachshunds exhibited at dog shows with points of concern for 2021 - 2022.